blacktm/jekyll-template/README.md

                     # Overrides _config.yml

 header: boolean     # Set to false to hide the header on the page
+footer: boolean     # Set to false to hide the footer on the page

 css: string         # Sets a CSS class for the current page
 ---